preciofishbone/OmniaDocsG2/pages/page-collections/index.rst

 Use the settings this way:

 + **Title**: The Title for the Page Collection is shown here.
 It can be edited if needed.
 It's updated everywhere it's shown when the changes here are published.
-+ **Layout**: Available in Omnia 6.5.
-Applicable for Communities.
++ **Layout**: Applicable for Communities.
 Here a Layout can be selected.
 Layouts for Communtites works somewhat like Page Types, but can contain a full set up, ie for several pages.
 Layouts are created in Omnia Admin.
 + **Create Page Dialog**: You can set the title for the dialog displayed when an editor has selected to create a new page.
 If you leave this field blank, the dialog title will be "Create New Page".
 + **Show Url**: If the Url for the new page should be shown for the editor when creating a page, select this option.
 The Url can then be edited.
 + **Show Properties**: If available Page Properties should be shown for the editor when creating a page, select this option.
 The Properties can then be edited in that stage.
 Page Properties can always be edited after the page has been created.